fishyu-tw/Semiconductor-Backend-Production-Rate-Dataset-with-Partial-Combination-Models/README.md

 Fundamental_Model.rds: the fundamental model built from one specific fundamental dataset.

-Partial_Model_1-11.rds: the models related to the fundamental model mentioned above.
+Partial_Model_1-11.rds: the partial combination models related to the fundamental model mentioned above.